lastres0rt/udacity-neighborhood-map-project/README.md

 # Recent Updates
 ## Last updated February 9, 2017

-Updated with new location of Hacker Dojo (old one has been left intact for historical purposes) 👩🏽‍🏫
+Updated with new location of Hacker Dojo (old one has been left intact for historical purposes) 👩🏽‍

+# Future Improvements

+I'd like to get this set up with Gulp so I can automate adding new locations!
+That'd be awesome.